chromaui/chromatic-docs/e2e-visual-tests.md

 ### `CHROMATIC_ARCHIVE_LOCATION`

-To override the [archive](#what-are-archives) location, set the this environment variable, both when running your Playwright tests and when starting the Storybook (or publishing it in on CI).
+To override the [archive](#what-are-archives) location, set this environment variable, both when running your Playwright tests and when starting the Storybook (or publishing it on CI).